 Hilton Buy Points Promo History

-The best Hilton Honors buy points bonus is 100%, so this offer matches the best-ever bonus.
+The best Hilton Honors buy points bonus we've ever seen is 100%, so this offer matches that best-ever bonus.
 However, some promotions may be targeted, so it's possible that you may see something different in your account.

 For some historical context, here's a look at some of the previous Hilton buy points promotions we've seen: